celery_config.py

 redis-cli INFO clients | grep -E "connected_clients|blocked_clients"

 If blocked_clients exceeds 15% of connected_clients, the broker is experiencing synchronous command contention.
 High evicted_keys during invalidation sweeps indicates maxmemory-policy misalignment.
-For invalidation-heavy workloads, set maxmemory-policy noeviction to prevent the broker from silently dropping unexpired keys under memory pressure.
+For invalidation-heavy workloads, set maxmemory-policy noeviction on the broker database to prevent the broker from silently dropping unexpired task messages under memory pressure.

 from celery.signals import task_failed, task_retried